-By default, the boot files to use are automatically selected by the program.
-However, if there are booting issues, you can use the Boot files option to select an alternative.
+Boot files: By default, the boot files to use are automatically selected by the program.
+However, if there are booting issues, you can use this option to select an alternative.
 In situations where the selected boot files are missing or would be invalid, the program will select from the available valid files.

 Pause build before unmounting WIM file: Enabling this option will pause the script after the TeraByte modifications have completed, but before the WIM file has been unmounted.
 This allows the user to browse the mount sub-folder to verify the contents or to add content to the build.

 Use startnet.cmd to control program startup: Use this option to make the build use the startnet.cmd file to control program startup instead of the default (winpeshl.ini).
 The Command Prompt window will be the shell instead of TBLauncher.
 You can click the Edit link to edit the file.
 The startnet.cmd file used is saved in the config folder.

 Enable "Press any key..." prompt when booting disc: This option only applies to TBWinPE builds.
 When enabled, this option will cause the TBWinPE CD to prompt the user to press an key before booting (just like the Windows installer CD/DVD does).
 If a key isn't pressed within a few seconds, the computer will boot normally from the hard drive.

 Add drivers from "Drivers" folder: Enable this option to include any drivers in the Drivers folder.
 If disabled, drivers in the Drivers folder will not be included in the build.